Whippendell Wood: Flora

 A range of trees can be found in the wood, which is predominantly composed of oak, beech, ash and silver birch.
 There are also a significant number of cherry, hawthorn, hazel, holly and hornbeam trees.
 Sycamore trees are also found in the wood, but these are being felled as part of a management plan, as they are not native to the area.

 The wood is known for its bluebells, which are particularly prominent in April–May.
 There are also a few rare species of fungus, including Crepidotus cinnabarinus, which has only been recorded on three other occasions in the whole of Europe.
 First noted in the wood in 1995, samples are now kept at Kew Gardens.

 Fauna

 The wood is home to a number of bird species, including great spotted, lesser spotted and green woodpeckers, tawny owls and sparrow hawks.
-Mammals found in the wood include bats, badgers, and deer.
+Mammals found in the wood include bats, badgers, and deer, namely muntjac and possibly roe deer.